-The program provides students with a broad understanding of information management, as well as specific capabilities in managing digital resources as these affect research data, websites and social media.
-Such skills are especially important now that the library and information technology field has moved beyond the traditional library setting to encompass a wide range of occupations in both the private and public sectors.
+This skill set includes a broad understanding of information management, as well as specific capabilities in managing digital resources such as research data, websites and social media.
+This provides an important context as education in the library and information technology field moves beyond the traditional library setting to encompass a wide range of occupations in both the private and public sectors.